Types of cookies used by Google

 For example, we use a cookie called ‘recently_watched_video_id_list’ so that YouTube can record the videos most recently watched by a particular browser.

 Google Analytics is Google’s analytics tool that helps website and app owners to understand how their visitors engage with their properties.
-It may use a set of cookies to collect information and report website usage statistics without personally identifying individual visitors to Google.
+It may use a set of cookies to collect information and report site usage statistics without personally identifying individual visitors to Google.
 The main cookie used by Google Analytics is the ‘_ga’ cookie.

 Learn more about Analytics cookies and privacy information.